 The Board Charter sets out the obligations of Directors in dealing with any conflicts of interest.
-Pursuant to the Board Charter, Directors are obliged to:
+Directors are obliged to:

-- disclose to the Board any interest which may give rise to a real or substantial possibility of conflict (including any material personal interest) immediately upon becoming aware of the interest, including any proposed Board or executive appointments to other organisations; - take any necessary and reasonable measures to manage or resolve the conflict; and - comply with the Corporations Act 2001 provisions on disclosing interests and restrictions on voting if a conflict or potential conflict situation exists.
+- > disclose to the Board any interest which may give rise to a real or substantial possibility of conflict (including any material personal interest) immediately upon becoming aware of the interest, including any proposed board or executive appointments to other organisations; - > take any necessary and reasonable measures to manage or resolve the conflict; and - comply with the Corporations Act 2001 provisions on disclosing interests and restrictions on voting if a conflict or potential conflict situation exists.